Tunku Abdul Rahman Foundation

-The Tunku Abdul Rahman Foundation (Yayasan Tunku Abdul Rahman) is a non-profit public foundation incorporated by an Act of Parliament in 1966.
+The Tunku Abdul Rahman Foundation (Yayasan Tunku Abdul Rahman) is a statutory body incorporated by an Act of Parliament in 1966.
 The primary aim of the foundation is to recognise and encourage the development of youths who show excellence in both academic and extra-curricular pursuits through the provision of scholarships for higher education.

 History

 On the occasion of the 63rd birthday of the first Prime Minister of Malaysia, Tunku Abdul Rahman, on 8 February 1966, the Malay language newspaper, Utusan Melayu, launched a fund-raising exercise to set up a proposed education fund to provide for the higher education of Malay youths.
 Initially named the Tunku Abdul Rahman Education Fund (Tabung Pendidikan Tunku Abdul Rahman), it gained the support of a broad segment of Malaysian society.

 As a result, the federal government of Malaysia decided to formally establish a national foundation and open the fund to Malaysian applicants regardless of their ethnicity or creed.
 This was made possible with the passage of the Tunku Abdul Rahman Foundation Fund Act 1966 by Parliament on 28 July 1966.

 Mohd Khir Johari was appointed as the first chairman of the board of trustees upon the establishment of the foundation.
 On 16 April 1974, the cabinet decided that the seat of the chairman would be held by the office of the Minister of Education.
 On 26 March 2004 the jurisdiction of the foundation was transferred from the Ministry of Education to the newly devolved Ministry of Higher Education.
+In December 2022, the jurisdiction of the foundation was once again transferred from the Ministry of Higher Education to the Ministry of National Unity.